awsr/PS-StreamXRef/README.md

 **-VideoUri** accepts video URLs that include a timestamp parameter.

-**-XRef** accepts either a spcific video URL or a channel/user name.
+**-XRef** accepts either a video URL, a channel URL, or a channel/user name.

 **-Count** (*default 10*) determines the number of videos to request when **-XRef** is a name.